UofU-Cryosphere/snow-aso/Workflow/README.md

     --writers.gdal.filename=/path/to/aligned.tif
 ```

-#### 5.)
-Tool: _GDAL_

-Interpolate the SfM output to 3m resolution for comparison with downloaded
-snow depth map.
-This step also cuts the output raster to the final shape of the
-watershed.

 ### Process-helpers

 Collection of handy wrappers and data post-processing steps.
+All files with
+`.gdal` are option files that can be passed to GDAL via the `--optfile`
+parameter.

 #### apply_transformation